 As we celebrate the New Year, let us ask ourselves, "What gifts will I bring to King Jesus this year?

-Will you give Jesus your heart?
+Will you give Jesus your heart, your life?
 (If you've never done so, you can do it right now by admitting that you have sinned and need Jesus to save you and forgive you.)

 Will you give Jesus your mind?
 (You can do so by reading his word everyday and thinking about those things that please God.)

 Will you give Jesus your willpower?
-(You can do so by asking him to transform your will to be like his.)
+(You can do so by asking him to change your will, your desires, to be like his.)

 Will you give Jesus your treasures?
-(You can do so by giving your gifts of money and talent to furthering his kingdom!)
+(You can do so by giving your gifts of money and talents to grow God's kingdom!)

 According to Romans 12, a follower of Jesus Christ should be able to answer this question: How will I serve others in the name of Jesus Christ this coming new year?